Custody (2016 film): Plot

 Sara Diaz is a single mother living in New York City with her two kids, 11-year-old David and 8-year-old Tia.
 One night, she comes home from work to find David in a neighbor's house, where his friends drink and smoke marijuana; after she angrily crashes the party and brings him home, they fight and he accidentally falls over a glass coffee table, injuring his forehead.
 She quickly bandages him and they make peace before tucking him in.
 On the next day, David's teacher notices his bruise and sends him to the school infirmary, which prompts the principal to summon ACS agent Luis Sanjuro, who questions Tia about the events of the previous night and takes both children to institutional care.
 Upon learning of this, Sara goes to their school and is advised by the principal to go to the juvenile court to get them back.
-Her case is assigned to Martha Schulman, a black judge suffering from empty nest syndrome after her son Elliot goes to college, and Sara learns she'll be represented by Alexandra 'Ally' Fisher, a top-of-the-class but inexperienced young attorney appointed to her pro bono.
+Her case is assigned to Martha Schulman, a Black judge suffering from empty nest syndrome after her son Elliot goes to college, and Sara learns she'll be represented by Alexandra 'Ally' Fisher, a top-of-the-class but inexperienced young attorney appointed to her pro bono.

-In the first hearing, due to a highly-publicized error that led to the death of a 5-year old girl, the ACS is reluctant to recommend Tia and David's return home as consuelor Keith Denholz request for Sara to undergo a drug test, with which she complies; however, the case is further complicated during a second hearing when the results are positive for marijuana and PCP and Sara loses her temper at the courtroom, prompting Martha to send the children to a temporary foster care and suggest her anger management therapy.
+In the first hearing, due to a highly-publicized error that led to the death of a 5-year old girl, the ACS is reluctant to recommend Tia and David's return home as counselor Keith Denholz requests for Sara to undergo a drug test, with which she complies; however, the case is further complicated during a second hearing when the results are positive for marijuana and PCP and Sara loses her temper at the courtroom, prompting Martha to send the children to a temporary foster care and suggest her anger management therapy.
 This, along with Ally's apparent hesitance to litigate, deeply frustrates Sara.
-Upon discovering her husband Jason is having an affair with the caucasian wife of a very close friend of hers, Martha cuts his clothes with a scissor, confronts him and angrily kicks him out of their house.
+Upon discovering her husband Jason is having an affair with the Caucasian wife of a very close friend of hers, Martha cuts his clothes with scissors, confronts him and angrily kicks him out of their house.